M-o-a-T/venusian/README.md

 Venus needs its own MQTT server.

-This should be possible with a custom mosquitto setup and another bunch of `iptables` rules.
+This should be possible with a custom mosquitto setup and another bunch of `iptables` rules; also, these really should be moved to systemd units instead of mangling `/etc/rc.local`.

 ### Clean up the Venus copy

-Most of Venus is no longer required.
-For instance, there's 60 MBytes of Python 3.8, 40 MBytes of opkg data, 16 MBytes of web server content …
+Much of the original Venus file system is no longer required and can be deleted to free some space.
+For instance, there's 60 MBytes of kernel modules, 60 MBytes of Python 3.8, 40 MBytes of opkg data, 15 MBytes of web server content, and almost all of `/bin` and `/usr/bin`.

+Original image's root file system: 350 MB, 100 MB compressed; cleaned up: around 70 MBytes, uncompressed.

 ### Documentation

 This file is way too long.

+### Installation

+When installing a specific version, find the corresponding image.
+This is not trivial because on Victron's server the file name has a timestamp along with the file name.